May Company California

-A. Hamburger & Sons "The People's Store"

-Main St. store
+May Company California was an American department store chain founded in 1881 as A. Hamburger & Sons by Asher Hamburger.
+It was renamed after its acquisition by The May Department Stores Company in 1923.
+Its flagship store and headquarters were located in Los Angeles, and operated throughout Southern California.
+It is well-known for its flagship store in downtown Los Angeles and branch store at Wilshire Boulevard and Fairfax Avenue, the latter of which has been featured in several vintage films.
+The 1926 garage building at 9th Stret and Hill Street was one of the first parking structures in the United States, and is a Los Angeles Historic-Cultural Monument.

+May Company California briefly operated in Nevada when Goldwater's was merged into May Company California and its Las Vegas store was converted.
+May Company California and J. W. Robinson's were merged and individually dissolved to form Robinsons-May in 1993.

+19th century history

 May Company California can trace its roots to the store that Asher Hamburger and his sons Moses, David and Solomon had established in Los Angeles after their recent move from Sacramento.
-This store first opened on October 29, 1881, in a 20-by-75-foot room on Main Street near Requena Street and was original known as The People's Store.
+This store first opened on October 29, 1881, in a 20-by-75-foot room on Main Street near Requena Street and was original known as The People's Store featuring clearly printed "One Price" tags.

-Spring St. store

-In 1882, only one year later, Hamburger's moved to the Ponet-Bumiller Block at 45 N. Spring St. (post-1890 numbering: 145 N. Spring), SW corner of Temple, in a space of 46 by 100 ft.
-Later, it expanded into the north half of the ground floor of the newly built Phillips Block, NW corner of Spring and Franklin, then in 1887 into the south half.
-In April 1899 it added the Ponet store 20 ft to the north of the Bumiller Block.
+In 1882, only one year later, Hamburger's moved to the Ponet-Bumiller Block at 45 North Spring Street (post-1890 numbering: 145 North Spring), southwest corner of Temple, in a space of 46 by 100 feet.
+Later, it expanded into the north half of the ground floor of the newly built Phillips Block, northwest corner of Spring and Franklin, then in 1887 into the south half.
+In April 1899 it added the Ponet store 20 feet to the north of the Bumiller Block.